robocop369/Employee_Directory/README.md

-This is a your employee directory! its a simple app that will allow you to search by name or email.
+This is a your employee directory!
+Its a simple app that will allow you to search by name or email.